This blog may contain affiliate links. Read our disclosure policy for more info.

-During the ride, you can take in the stunning views around you as you zoom past the viewing deck of spectators.
-As it’s a dual zip line which means you can race your friend to the bottom or just sit back and enjoy the ride together.
+During the zipline, you can take in the stunning views around you as you zoom past the viewing deck of spectators.
+It’s also a dual zipline which means you can race your friend to the bottom or just sit back and enjoy the ride next to each other.

 I did my first ever international cooking class in Ella and guess what?
 I absolutely loved it!

-Despite traveling to over 40 countries I just never seemed to get round to doing it, but, I’m really glad I did in Sri Lanka.
+Despite traveling to over 40 countries, I just never seemed to get round to actually doing a cooking class, but, I’m really glad I did in Sri Lanka.

-The first waterfall on our things to do in Ella list is Ravana Falls.
+The first waterfall we’ll mention on this list of things to do in Ella is Ravana Falls.
 This huge waterfall is really quite impressive to see.
-Ravana Falls is also one of the closest waterfalls to Ella.
-This not only makes it very accessible but also cheap.
+Ravana Falls is also one of the closest waterfalls to Ella, making it very easy (and cheap) to get to.

-The waterfall located around a 10 minutes’ drive from town along the main highway.
-Every tuk-tuk driver or taxi will know where it is and if you’re heading out on your own then just look for it on google maps or maps.me.
+Ravana Falls is located around a 10-minute drive from Ella along the main highway.
+Every tuk-tuk driver or taxi will know where it is but the location is also on Google maps.

 Although you can’t really swim at Ravana Falls, it’s still a nice place to visit.